BboyStatix/Connect4/README.md

 In order to implement the animation where the disc is seen to drop into position behind the grid, I would need to refactor the grid items to use an svg square with a transparent hole in the middle.
 That way I can use z-index to create the effect of the disc going behind the grid.
 3) Does not yet support the case where no opponents win the round.
-Need to reload app to restart the match.
+4) The test cases are not exhaustive enough.

 ## My Other Projects